-Zimbabwe labor leader in court, charged with subversion
+Zimbabwe’s civil servants to strike on Friday over salaries

 - The man who stood behind Trump VIEW

+Lawyers say more than 600 people have been arrested, with most of them denied bail.
+Those arrested, killed and wounded include ordinary citizens, including children.
+Some hungry Zimbabweans were picked up after venturing out in search of bread or other basics from the few shops open during the protests.

+The dozens in court on Wednesday are accused of “committing public violence.”

-Lawyer Beatrice Mtetwa alleges “a coordinated, deliberate orchestrated attempt to subvert justice.”
+Lawyer Beatrice Mtetwa alleged “a coordinated, deliberate orchestrated attempt to subvert justice.”
+Some people were forced to stand trial without being given sufficient time to brief their lawyers, she said.

+“We have had a pattern … of every magistrate in different provinces doing exactly the same thing,” said Mtetwa, a board member of Zimbabwe Lawyers for Human Rights.

+Responding to the president’s call for national dialogue, main opposition leader Nelson Chamisa on Tuesday called for the “unconditional release of all prisoners of conscience and political detainees.”